oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Notes**:
 - For milestone 2, note that the existing behaviour of the site is as follows: students can submit feedback to explorations, and exploration authors can respond to this feedback (e.g., by asking a question of clarification).
 However, at present, there is no way for the student to reply to this thread.
 - Proposals should address how a learner gets to their dashboard, as well as any general site changes that might be needed.
 It’s important to think holistically about the learner user journey and ensure that it's as intuitive as possible, whilst keeping in mind that learners can also be creators.
 - Proposals should also suggest a suitable design/layout for the dashboard.
 It's important for this design to be intuitive, and easy for a learner to understand.
+The implementation of the dashboard should also follow good accessibility practices (e.g., it should support students who use screen readers).
 - Currently, a logged-in user is taken to the creator dashboard by default, which serves as their "logged-in homepage".
 One could argue that the learner dashboard should play this role for a user who comes to the site mainly to learn.
 How should we reconcile these factors into a coherent user experience?